 “Want to learn the full story of our latest acquisition?
 Check out our kontext.”

 You can take or leave tempus, logus, or kontext.
 I like them all, but I’m not trying to solve this issue on my own.
 I’m just hoping you’ll at least think I’m on to something.
 And maybe your museum will be one of the bold ones who drop the word “blog” without dropping your blog altogether.

-*I defined an active blog as one that has published within the last six months and had at least one post within the last two months before that.
+*I defined an active blog as one that has published within the last three months and had at least one post within the last two months before that.
 [BACK TO TOP]